 Bill Richmond was an African-American boxer, who was the first Black professional boxer to gain international recognition.
-Richmond was the Muhammad Ali of his day – quick-witted and fast to react to prejudice.
+Richmond was the Muhammad Ali of his day – quick-witted and fast to react to racism.

 By 1800, Richmond had become a recognized semi-professional boxer.

 Richmond had his first professional fight in January of 1804 when he was 36 years old.
 He witnessed veteran boxer George Maddox in action and declared he could defeat him.
 Given the opportunity, he failed miserably.
 Maddox stopped him in three rounds.
 Undeterred, Richmond entered the ring in May of 1805 and defeated a Jewish boxer known as “Fighting Youssep.”
 This contest gave him a reputation as a pugilist, and he was soon matched with boxer Jack Holmes, who was credited with giving Tom Cribb, one of the leading pugilists in England, one of his toughest fights.
 The win over Holmes after 26 grueling rounds set the stage for a match with Cribb in October 1805, to become the “Champion of England”.<.p>

 Known as “Black Terror,” Richmond received no boxing tutoring and was entirely self-taught.
 In those days there were no weight divisions, and by today’s standards, Richmond, who weighed between 140 and 147 pounds (64 and 67 kg), would have been a welterweight, and yet he often fought men who weighed 4 to 5 stone (25 to 32 kg) heavier than himself.
 He had excellent footwork and quick hands, which enabled him to avoid the big punches and outwork bigger fighters (the bob and weave technique).